-Investments comprise term deposits, which are held to maturity for a period exceeding 90 days, are categorised as held to maturity and carried at cost.
-Provision for losses is made at a level considered adequate to absorb anticipated losses considering the current economic conditions and other relevant factors.
+Investments comprising term deposits, which are held to maturity for a period exceeding 90 days, are categorised as held to maturity and carried at cost.
+The provision for losses is made at a level considered adequate to absorb anticipated losses considering the current economic conditions and other relevant factors.